JWock82/Pynite/README.md

 # What's New?
 v2.0.4 (in development)
 * Dropped support for Python version 3.10, which is not compatible with Numpy 2.4.
+* Removed unecessary checks for Scipy.
+Scipy has been a required dependency for some time now.
+* Cleaned up whitespace to conform to PEP8 style guide.

 v2.0.3
 * Numpy >= 2.4 is now a requirement.
 This ensures the VTK renderer will handle plate results arrays properly.
 * `pip` now installs dependencies during build testing.
 Pynite's testing suite now runs against the correct version of each dependency.

 v2.0.2
 * Added docstrings to the VTK `Renderer` class to help the user.